Education - June 18, 2018

 The Equity Crowdfunding phenomenon took off in recent years thanks to the April 2012 passage of the JOBS Act by President Barack Obama.
 The purpose was to give average investors the chance to invest in early-stage, high-growth companies.

 Title III of the JOBS Act, passed in May 2016, changed the space forever.
-Giving everyone the opportunity to invest money in accredited businesses through crowdfunding companies.
+Title III – known as “Regulation Crowdfunding (Reg CF)” – gives everyone, regardless of financial background, an equal opportunity to invest money in private businesses.

-Essentially, Title III granted any U.S. citizen that has attained at least 18 years of age the right to invest in an equity offering.
+Essentially, Reg CF granted any U.S. citizen that is at least 18 years of age the right to invest in an equity (or debt) offering on approved platforms, called funding portals.
 This process was once highly regulated and only reserved for “accredited investors,” aka millionaires.

 Potential risks